-in the first (Figure 3) in regards to the peaks in the eastward direction discussed earlier.
-Correspondences are less apparent in the second case (Figure 4) where the observed MFs present less variations than the parameterized MFs.
-In Lott et al. (2023) where these daily variations were analysed flight by flight, in some of the flights the time-series correlated well whereas in others they did not.
-This resulted in correlation coefficients C that are significant but "medium" in the eastward direction $C \approx 0.5$ and "low" to "medium" in the westward direction $C \approx 0.3$ .
-Here and in the following, we refer to "medium" correlations when 0.3 < C < 0.5 and "small" when 0.1 < C < 0.3.
-As the latter values occured for the LMDz parameterization during Strateole 2 phase 1, the coefficients are given again in the 9th column of Table 4.
-In this table are also given the coefficients for phase 2 and for the phase 1 and 2 combined.
-Consistent with the results found for phase 1, we found during phase 2 medium correlation for the Eastward MF (C = 0.4) and for the westward MF (C = 0.40), the values evaluated over the two phases being medium (C = 0.46 and C = 0.34, respectively).
-Here and for completeness, we follow the procedure used in Lott et al. (2023) to test the significance.
-We measure the number of Degrees of Freedom (DoF) for each dataset, and calculate the decorrelation time scale, which we take as the lag in day beyond which the lag-autocorrelation of the time-series falls below 0.2.
-As this time-lag varies from one time-series to the other, we give explicitly the DoF in column 2, which is the duration of the flight divided by the decorrelation time scale.
-Note that for the decorrelation time, we use for simplicity the daily averaged observations, but found that it is not much different from that evaluated with the offline estimates (not shown).
+The daily time series in Figs 3 and 4 also suggest that observations and offline estimations sometimes evolve similarly day after day.
+A possible reason for this could be that both observed and parameterized MFs are sensitive to dynamical filtering, noting that some schemes also take into account convective sources.
+In the two examples shown in Figs. 3 and 4, the correspondence between the observed and parameterized fluxes is quite apparent, particularly in the first (Figure 3) in regards to the peaks in the eastward direction discussed earlier.
+Correspondences are less 252 apparent in the second case (Figure 4) where the observed MFs present less variations than the parameterized MFs.
+253 In Lott et al. (2023) where these daily variations were analysed flight by flight, in some of the flights the time-series 254 correlated well whereas in others they did not.
+This resulted in correlation coefficients C computed using all of the 255 flights that were smaller than for an individual flight like the one shown in Fig. 3.
+This resulted in correlations that are 256 significant but "medium" in the eastward direction $C \approx 0.5$ and "low" to "medium" in the westward direction $C \approx 0.3$.
+257 Here and in the following, we refer to "medium" correlations when 0.3 < C < 0.5 and "small" when 0.1 < C < 0.3.
+As 258 the latter values occured for the LMDz parameterization during Strateole 2 phase 1, the coefficients are given again in 259 the 9th column of Table 4.
+In this table are also given the coefficients for Phase 2 and for the phase 1 and 2 combined.
+260 Consistent with the results found for phase 1, we found during phase 2 medium correlation for the Eastward MF 261 (C = 0.4) and for the westward MF (C = 0.40), the values evaluated over the two phases being medium (C = 0.46)262 and C = 0.34, respectively).
+Here and for completeness, we follow the procedure used in Lott et al. (2023) to test the 263 significance.
+We measure the number of Degrees of Freedom (DoF) for each dataset, and calculate the decorrelation 264 time scale, which we take as the lag in day beyond which the lag-autocorrelation of the time-series falls below 0.2.
+As 265 this time-lag varies from one time-series to the other, we give explicitly the DoF in column 2, which is the duration 266 of the flight divided by the decorrelation time scale.
+Note that for the decorrelation time, we use for simplicity the 267 daily averaged observations, but found that it is not much different from that evaluated with the offline estimates (not 268 shown).
+269